Manage Your Stress By Calming Your Mind and Body

 Visualization – Visualizing yourself relaxing with each breath is another way to practice deep breathing.
 This technique allows you to focus on your breathing while also thinking about what you want to do when you feel relaxed.
 Mental imagery is powerful because it creates an internal experience that feels real.
 If you can imagine something happening, it’s likely going to happen.

-Mindfulness-Based Stress Reduction – Mindfulness-based stress reduction is a type of meditation that focuses on being fully present at the moment.
+Mindfulness-Based Stress Reduction – Mindfulness-based stress reduction is a meditation that focuses on being fully present at the moment.
 MBSR is stress management and teaches participants to observe their thoughts and feelings without judgment.
 It uses mindfulness skills to help people understand themselves better and live healthier lives.

 Music Therapy – Listening to music can be a form of psychotherapy.
 Music can counteract the effects of stress in daily life and even minimize physical pains.
 Playing soothing music or listening to favorite songs is another therapeutic exercise that can create an experience of relaxation.